-The purpose of a cool down is to return your body to a normal state after the activity has taken place and helps to avoid injury.
+The purpose of a cool down is to return your body to a normal state after the activity has taken place, which helps to avoid injury.

-- Find out what kind of cooldowns a golfer completes and why? - Design your cool-down for your unit to complete that incorporates what you have found out about a golfers cool down
+- Find out what kind of cool downs a golfer completes and why. - Design your cool down for your unit to complete that incorporates what you have discovered about a golfer's cool down.

-Challenge 5: Golf Skills
+Challenge 5: Golf skills

-Within this challenge each member will need to complete:
+Within this challenge, each member will need to complete:

-- Rainbows: One activity from either putting or chipping - Brownies: Activity from both putting and chipping plus a combination game - Guides/Rangers/Adults: Two activities from both putting and chipping plus a combination game
+- Rainbows: 1 activity from either putting or chipping - Brownies: Activity from both putting and chipping plus a combination game - Guides/Rangers/adults: 2 activities from both putting and chipping plus a combination game

-Tips for success in Putting
+Tips for success in putting

-Below are diagrams and information related to putting which will enable the correct grip and setup.
+Below are diagrams and information related to putting, which enable the correct grip and setup.

-Tips for success for Chipping
+Tips for success for chipping

-Putting Activity 1: Building Bridges
+Putting activity 1: Building bridges